ropensci/mctq/README.md

 have some familiarity with the [R programming language](https://www.r-project.org/) to use the main functions.

-In case you don’t feel too comfortable with R, we strongly recommend checking Hadley Wickham and Garrett Grolemund free and online book [R for data Science](https://r4ds.had.co.nz/) and the Coursera course from John Hopkins University [Data Science: Foundations using
+In case you don’t feel comfortable with R, we strongly recommend checking Hadley Wickham and Garrett Grolemund free and online book [R for data Science](https://r4ds.had.co.nz/) and the Coursera course from John Hopkins University [Data Science: Foundations using